ankitects/anki-manual/src/searching.md

 - You can group search terms by placing them in parentheses, as in the "dog (cat or mouse)" example.
-This becomes important when combining OR and AND searches — in the example, with the parentheses, it matches either 'dog cat' or 'dog mouse', whereas without them it would match either 'dog and cat' or 'mouse'.
+This becomes important when combining OR and AND searches — in the example, with the parentheses, it matches either "dog cat" or "dog mouse", whereas without them it would match either "dog and cat" or "mouse".

 - Anki is only able to search within formatting in the [sort field](editing.md#customizing-fields) you’ve configured.
 For example, if you add
   "**exa**mple" to one of your fields, with the "exa" part in bold, this will not be matched when